CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Review_Sums_Data.md

     ##   PCBs (total)              65    76     1
     ##   Pesticides (total)        65    76     1

-SO non-detects are a real problem for Pesticides, PCBs, and Butyltins in 2000 and 2001.
+So non-detects are a real problem for Pesticides, PCBs, and Butyltins in 2000 and 2001.

 **The metadata is not entirely clear, but it appears (from examining the